tencentyun/intlcloud-documents/product/存储/日志服务/API文档/机器组管理/修改机器组_intl.md

 | ips | JsonArray | body | No | List of IPs under the server group |

->!At least one of group_name and ips should be provided.
+>At least one of group_name and ips should be provided.

 ## Response